Go to main page for Start-up Tips for Seasonal Systems

 - Shock-chlorinate tanks or spring boxes with 50 mg/L of chlorine.
 Table 1 (below) shows how much 8.25 or 12.5 percent chlorine is needed to attain 50 mg/L for various sized tanks.

-- When the storage tanks are full of chlorinated water, check the chlorine residual, and add chlorine as needed to keep 50 mg/L in the tank or spring box.
+- When the storage tanks are full of chlorinated water, check the free chlorine residual, and add chlorine as needed to keep 50 mg/L in the tank or spring box.

 - To disinfect the distribution system, begin opening each spigot working away from the tank and let it run until you detect a strong odor of chlorine at each one, then close it off again.
 This includes drain valves and the faucets inside buildings.
 Check for leaks in the faucets and valves while chlorinating the system.
 Ideally, you would test the water at the farthest point in the line until a 50 mg/L residual has been achieved, but not all test kits will read concentrations that high.
 One option is to use bottled water to dilute the sample, say in a ratio of 1 part chlorinated water to 9 parts bottled water (i.e., reducing the concentration to 1/10th), until your test kit can measure the results at approximately 5 mg/L (note that this dilution method only gives approximate results).